 Repayments are collected from your debit account using a process called Continuous Payment Authority.
 We will verify your debit account during the application process and then when your collection is due, we will collect the amount owed.

 This is the most convenient way for us to manage recurring repayments.
-This allows for a smooth transaction when it comes to collecting and means that you do not have to worry about calling up or making a manual payment each month.
+This allows for a smooth transaction when it comes to collecting and means that you do not have to worry about calling up or making a manual payment each time it is due.

 Receiving repayment via your debit account is the first port of call.
 If you are unable to make payment via your debit account e.g. if your debit card is lost or stolen or you have cancelled the continuous payment authority on your account, we will accept bank transfer as an alternative form of repayment.
 We do not allow customers to repay using credit cards as this is like using one form of credit to repay another and can lead to long-term debt problems.